 It can be used for businesses of all sizes and is especially popular among those in engineering, IT, marketing, HR and customer support fields.
 For a quick call, it also has a conferencing option and the platform is constantly adding new features.

 We’re happy to say that only a few weeks ago, we’ve developed a slack bot that notifies you about all new events for new verifications.
-Start your free trial and check it out!
+Sign up with Passbase here and check it out!

 For brick and mortar businesses, the thought of remote staffing and onboarding can be quite daunting.
 It can be difficult to make a hiring decision without a physical in-person interview when that is the method that hiring managers typically rely on.